sophiewo/studio49-gatsby-starter-netlify-cms/README.md

 $ netlify dev # or ntl dev
 ```

+# Uninstalled Media libraries as detailed below so as to speed up the build time.
+May reintroduce later but not needed at the moment.
 ### Media Libraries (installed, but optional)

 Media Libraries have been included in this starter as a default.
 If you are not planning to use `Uploadcare` or `Cloudinary` in your project, you **can** remove them from module import and registration in `src/cms/cms.js`.
 Here is an example of the lines to comment or remove them your project.